There was a crooked Man

 Chapter 1

-If it wasn't for all the turbulence in Carly Turnquist's life, she would have enjoyed the flight.
+If it wasn’t for all the turbulence in Carly Turnquist’s life, she might have enjoyed the flight.

-As it was, all she really wanted was to stand on solid ground again.
-Airplanes had never been her favorite way to travel, and the last couple of bumps had only served to confirm her previous opinion -- flying was dangerous.
+All she really wanted was to stand on solid ground again.
+Air travel had never been her favorite mode of transportation, and the last couple of bumps had only served to confirm her previous opinion -- flying was dangerous.

-Still, there was no way she was going to pass up this chance at a working vacation.
-Working for her husband Mike and vacation for her.
-She settled back in the high-backed jet liner seat and sighed.
-After two hectic two weeks of preparing for this working vacation, she was more than ready to relax.
+Still, there was no way she would have passed up this chance at a working vacation.
+Working for her husband Mike.
+Vacation for her.
+Not to mention getting to spend some quality time with Mike’s son Tom.
+And, of course, getting to meet Sarah, the woman Tom said he hoped to spend the rest of his life with.
+Carly settled back in the high-backed jet liner seat and sighed.
+After two hectic weeks of preparing for this trip, she was more than ready to relax.
 Fingers still gripping the armrest tightly, just in case another sudden drop came, she closed her eyes, envisioning the vacation part -- sleeping, eating, reading.

 She opened her eyes again, and smiled at the man seated next to her.
 Mike's eyes were closed as he took another of his famous catnaps.
 Somehow he could recharge his energy for hours with a five-minute nap.
 She squeezed his hand and was delighted when he returned the gesture.